 Staff avoid informal interactions with our families during key times such as, drop-off and pick-up of children.
 Opportunities for regular information exchanges with families are limited.
-By not actively seeking to build strong relationships with children's families, we miss opportunities to keep children safe and/or to enhance their care and experiences.
+By not actively seeking to build strong relationships with children's families, they miss opportunities to keep children safe and to enrich their experiences.